OrCHUK23/Pomodoro/README.md

 ## Installation
 To use this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/pomodoro-project.git`
+1. Clone the repository: `git clone https://github.com/OrCHUK23/pomodoro.git`
-2. Change to the project directory: `cd pomodoro-project`
+2. Change to the project directory: `cd pomodoro`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Run the program: `python main.py`